 Involvement with a very controlling person is a sure sign of a potentially toxic relationship.
 For the controlling person, the offender is insecure and must have control.
-He (or she) does not feel strong enough as a man (or woman).
-He has an excessive need to always be in charge.
-He makes all the decisions and defines the relationship on his terms.
+They do not feel strong enough as a person.
+They have an excessive need to always be in charge.
+They make all the decisions and define the relationship on their terms.
 The “controller” has an authoritarian attitude, blames others and denies any personal problems.
-He typically fears intimacy.
-He assumes he is right about everything and takes his mate for granted.
+They typically fear intimacy.
+They assume they are right about everything and take their mate for granted.
 A controller is also known as a “taker.”
-A taker controls the conversation, money, activities and all other plans.
+A taker controls the conversation, money, activities, and all other plans.
 When you relate to a controller, you tend to feel drained physically, mentally, spiritually, and emotionally.
 You risk losing “you” – and therein lies the danger.
-At his worst, a controller can be abusive and violent.
+At their worst, a controller can be abusive and violent.
 If you have a controller in your life, make sure you do not allow or contribute to a toxic relationship.
 Insist on mutual respect and accept that you can only control yourself.
 In a healthy relationship, both people should view each other as equals, and demonstrate this throughout all aspects of the relationship – in actions, in words, and in attitude.

 Dependants as Toxic: